-First a consumer will apply for credit from a credit provider or lender.
-The credit provider will begin to process the consumer’s application, which will consist of sending an enquiry to various credit bureaus as well as assessing the client initially.
-The credit bureau will then issue a credit report, to show your credit use habits.
+Firstly, a consumer will apply for credit from a credit provider or lender.
+Thereafter, the credit provider will begin to process the consumer’s application, which will consist of sending an enquiry to various credit bureaus as well as assessing the client initially.
+As a result, the credit bureau will then issue a credit report to show your credit use habits.

-The credit provider will assess the report and decide whether the application is risk free and whether or not it should be accepted.
+After that, credit providers will assess the report and decide whether the application is risk free and whether or not it should be accepted.

-The credit provider will notify the consumer of the terms of business.
-If the credit provider declines the consumer’s application they may imply that the credit bureau advised not to take on the agreement, instead of stating the real reason which may be that the credit provider considered the consumer as a bad risk candidate.
-However, another credit provider may think differently and grant the consumer the credit they need.
+Finally, the credit provider will notify the consumer of the terms of business.
+If the credit provider declines the consumer’s application, they may imply that the credit bureau advised not to take on the agreement, instead of stating the real reason.
+In other words, it may be that the credit provider considered the consumer as a bad risk candidate.
+But another credit provider, however, may think differently and grant the consumer the credit they need.

 So, do you now understand what the credit process is?
 Contact National Debt Advisors for more information.